-The most prestigious national award for undergraduate STEM researchers, the Barry Goldwater Scholarship, has been awarded to four Harvey Mudd College students: Tonatiuh Gonzalez ’22, Jacob Kelber ’23, Hannah Porter ’22 and Anna Soper ’22.
+The most prestigious national award for undergraduate STEM researchers, the Barry Goldwater Scholarship, has been awarded to four Harvey Mudd College students: Tonatiuh Gonzalez ’22, Jacob Kelber ’23, Hanna Porter ’22 and Anna Soper ’22.

 The 409 Goldwater Scholars were selected on the basis of academic merit from a field of 1,256 natural science, engineering and mathematics students nominated by 438 academic institutions.
 All four of the HMC students who were nominated received a scholarship, which covers the cost of tuition, fees, books, and room and board up to $7,500 per year.

 Tonatiuh Gonzalez ’22, a math and computational biology major, is doing research with Eliot Bush, who studies microbial genome evolution.
 “Our research is about reconstructing the evolutionary history of bacteria and identifying events that may have given bacteria environmental or antibacterial resistance or increased virulence,” says Gonzalez, who intends to pursue either an M.D. or PhD in computational biology and conduct research in disease genomics.
 His career interests include cancer research and practicing medicine.
 In 2020, Gonzalez was named an HMC Outstanding Emerging Leader for demonstrating collaboration, integrity, respect and support.